The Ultimate Guide to Speech Therapy for Children

 Online speech therapy is just like meeting with a therapist in-person, except sessions are done virtually, from the comfort of home.
 Research has shown that most communication issues can be effectively treated online (more below!).

 With Expressable, you’ll be assigned a speech therapist that’s licensed in your state, available when you are, and specialized in your child’s area of need.
-Your speech therapist will recommend an appropriate frequency of treatment depending on your child’s communication strengths and deficits.
+Your speech therapist will recommend an appropriate frequency of treatment depending on your child’s needs.

 During these live, one-on-one sessions, your speech therapist will help your child grow their communication abilities through targeting individualized treatment goals.
 Your speech therapist will also provide tips and techniques to practice at home between sessions, helping your child make faster progress.